The Electronic Manipulus florum Project

 Andrew Kane and Frank Tompa (University of Waterloo) developed Janus, the intertextuality search engine created for this web resource, and its textual database.

 Daniel Cockcroft (U. Athabasca) and Evan Morris (WLU) developed the current website platform, which replaced the original website launched in 2002.
 Daniel (MA & MLIS, Humanities Computing Program, U. Alberta) designed the new website in the summer of 2022, with funding from a WLU Digital Resources Grant that financed his development of a new homepage and new auxiliary pages.
-Evan (a Computer Science and Medieval & Medievalism Studies student at Laurier) developed the 266 html pages for the critical edition in the summer of 2024, with funding from the editor's 2021-26 SSHRC Insight Grant for The Digital Auctores Project.
+Evan (a Computer Science and Medieval & Medievalism Studies student at Laurier) developed the 266 html pages for the critical edition and became the Webmaster of this website starting in the summer of 2024, with funding from the editor's 2021-26 SSHRC Insight Grant for The Digital Auctores Project.

 Googlebooks' online provision the editio princeps of John Chrysostom's Opera omnia (Venice, 1503), John of Wales's Compendiloquium and Breuiloquium (Rome, 1655), and John of Wales's Communiloquium (Augsburg, 1475) enabled the compilation of several digital transcriptions that were used to enhance the critical edition of the Manipulus florum.